asimons04/tesseract/README.md

 # Tesseract
 # About
-Tesseract was Lemmy client designed for media-rich feeds and content.
-It was probably the best Lemmy client no one was using :-P
+Tesseract is a Sublinks/Lemmy client designed for media-rich feeds and content.

 It started out as my personal, custom build of Photon, but it got exhausting porting over my bells and whistles each release.
 To that end, I finally decided to make it an official fork.